 Yes, as long as the recording is not for commercial profit and does not impede the performance experience for other audience members.
 One major exception is there is no photography or recording of any kind permitted during the Purdue Christmas Show.

 PMO reserves the right to ask that any recording which breaks copyright laws be removed immediately.
 As a musical organization, PMO strives to provide the most enjoyable concert experience for every audience member and will ask patrons to leave a performance if they are impeding the experience for others.

 Can I schedule a PMO performance in my area?

 Absolutely!
 Many of the performances we have throughout the year are a result of hard work on behalf of a PMO parent or group of parents.
 It’s never too early to begin this process!
-Visit our Book an Ensemble webpage or contact Rachel Mirkin at (765) 494-3945 to learn more.
+Visit our Book an Ensemble webpage or contact Rachel Mirkin at email@example.com to learn more.

 Will I have time to visit with my student after a show?

-There are always exceptions, but generally speaking, it’s a tradition for PMO students to take several minutes after each performance to mingle with audience members, at which time you should be able to see your student.
+It’s a tradition for PMO students to take several minutes after each performance to mingle with audience members, at which time you may be able to see your student.
 Please keep in mind that certain students will have post-show responsibilities such as tearing down our equipment, selling merchandise, picking up leftover programs, etc. so your student may not be able to visit with you for very long.

 What if my student has a family emergency and can’t fulfill a PMO obligation?

-Students who need to miss a rehearsal or performance due to a family emergency should contact their student manager and/or ensemble director as soon as possible.
+Students who need to miss a rehearsal or performance due to a family emergency should contact their ensemble director and student manager as soon as possible.

 How does it work if a student needs to miss a class for a performance?